awsdocs/aws-xray-developer-guide/doc-source/aws-x-ray-auto-instrumentation-agent-for-java.md

 If you are working in a Gradle project, add the following dependencies to your `build.gradle` file\.

 ```
-implementation 'com.amazonaws:aws-xray-recorder-sdk-core:2.7.1'
+implementation 'com.amazonaws:aws-xray-recorder-sdk-core:2.8.0'
 ```

-You can add [ custom subsegments](xray-sdk-java-subsegments.md) as well as [annotations, metadata, and user IDs](xray-sdk-java-segment.md) while using the agent, just as you would with the normal SDK\.
+You can add [custom subsegments](xray-sdk-java-subsegments.md) as well as [annotations, metadata, and user IDs](xray-sdk-java-segment.md) while using the agent, just as you would with the normal SDK\.
 The agent automatically propagates context across threads, so no workarounds to propagate context should be necessary when working with multithreaded applications\.

 ## Troubleshooting<a name="XRayAutoInstrumentationAgent-Troubleshooting"></a>